Collagen - IBS, Chron's & Ulcerative Colitis

 These amino acids work together to reduce inflammation in the gut and promote a healthier digestive environment.
 It has been seen in a study that inflammation causes dysregulation of intestinal integrity and negatively affects microbiome function (our intestinal flora).

-Inflammation of the gut can occur due to various factors, including poor diet, stress, or certain medical conditions.
+Inflammation of the gut can occur due to a variety of factors, including poor diet, stress, or certain medical conditions.
 Chronic inflammation of the gut can lead to discomfort, bloating and other digestive problems.

 Collagen improves digestion and absorption of food